 - Get some feedback.
 You can’t lead in a vacuum.
 After all, you are leading other people.
 Whether formally or informally, ask people for their feedback on how you are doing.
 You can ask for general feedback or for feedback on a specific situation.
 Ask, listen, be open and be thankful.
 Then be diligent about capturing what you heard so you can go back to review and gain additional perspective.
 Once you have feedback, then you can decide what action to take or changes to make.

 - Self-assess.
-Close the door, turn off the computer and sit down with a pad (your journal?) and a pen.
+Close the door, turn off your devices and sit down with a pad (your journal?) and a pen.
 Spend some time thinking about how you feel about your ability in the various skills needed to lead.
-If you need a jumpstart, use your organizations’ list of leadership characteristics (if it exists) or start with this list as a guide.
+If you need a jumpstart, use your organization’s list of leadership characteristics (if it exists) or start with the list in this book as a guide.
 Be honest with yourself both on your weaknesses and strengths.
 Write down your personal assessment as a part of building your plan.

 - Work on things you love.
 What?
 Shouldn’t we immediately work on the things we aren’t so good at?
 While you must recognize and work on weaknesses (not to do so is called denial), you must also work on strengths.
 Think about the things you enjoy or already excel at.
 Ask yourself how you can get 5% better at those things?
 The answers to that question (and the actions you take as a result) are an important part of your learning and development strategy.